Collection number: MC 161

 About George Naylor Julian (1841-1927)

-George Naylor Julian was born in Exeter, N. H. on March 17, 1841, the son of Luke and Abigail Moses Julian.
+George Naylor Julian (March 17, 1841-July 26, 1927) was born in Exeter, N. H., the son of Luke and Abigail Moses Julian.
 The elder Julian was a carriage maker and wool merchant.

 The Second Battery first went to Baltimore, where it helped quell unrest by Maryland secessionists.
 The unit then moved to Camp Hamilton,Virginia, where Julian witnessed the historic battle between the U.S.S.
 Monitor and the C.S.S.
 Virginia (Merrimac).
 Shortly thereafter, the battery was transferred via New Orleans to take part in the Siege of Vicksburg.
 On July 28, 1862, Julian received a commission as Captain of a newly-formed company of the 13th Regiment of New Hampshire Volunteers.
 The 13th trained in New Hampshire and first saw action at the Battle of Fredericksburg, Virginia.
 Julian also saw action at the battles of Providence Church Road, Proctor’s and Kingsland Creeks, Drury’s Bluff, Cold Harbor, Petersburg, and Fair Oaks.
 On January 31, 1865 Julian received an honorable discharge and returned to Exeter.
 There he entered his father’s business as a wool trader and between 1875 and 1892 operated out of San Francisco.